ornl-ssd/cpp-novice/_episodes/07-functions.md

 ~~~
 {: .output}

 This program is divided in two functions: `addition` and `main`.
-Remember that no matter the order in which they are defined, a C++
+Remember that no matter which order functions are defined, a C++
 program always starts by calling `main`.
 In fact, `main` is the only function called automatically, and the code in any other function
 is only executed if its function is called from `main` (directly or indirectly).

-In the example above, `main` begins by declaring the variable `z` of type `int`, and right after that, it calls the `addition` function. \
+In the example above, `main` begins by declaring the variable `z` of type `int`.
+Then it calls the `addition` function and supplies
-The call to a function follows a structure very similar to its declaration.
+two values, 5 and 3.

 The parameters in the function declaration have a clear correspondence to the arguments passed in the function call.
 The call passes
-two values, 5 and 3, to the function, and these correspond to the parameters `a` and `b`, declared for function addition.
+two values to the function, and these correspond to the parameters `a` and `b`, declared for function addition.
+You can think of the
+parameters as being variables that are accessible only within the function.

-At the point at which the function `addition` is called from within `main`, control is passed to the new function and further execution of
+At the point at which the function `addition` is called from within `main`, control is passed to the new function.
+Further execution of
 `main` is suspended, and will only resume once the `addition` function ends.
 At the moment of the function call, the value of both
-arguments (5 and 3) are assigned to the local variables `int a` and `int b` within the function.
+arguments are assigned ta variables `a` and `b` within the function.

-Then, inside `addition`, another local variable is declared (`int r`), and the result of the expression `a + b`
+Inside  the `addition` function, another variable `r` is declared, and is assigned the result of the expression `a + b`.
-is assigned to `r`.
-For this case, `a` will have the value 5 and `b` the value 3, which results in the value 8 being assigned to `r`.
+Since `a` has the value 5, and `b` the value 3, the result assigned to `r` will be 8.

 The final statement within the function is `return r;`.
 This statement ends the function and returns the control back to the statement
 immediately following the point where it was called, i.e. to function `main`.
 Because the `addition` function has a return type, the
 call is evaluated as having a value, and this value is the value specified in the `return` statement that ended the function.

-Therefore, the call to `addition` is an expression with the value returned by the function, and in this case, that value, 8, is assigned to `z`.
-It is as if the entire function call was replaced by the value it returns (i.e., 8).
+This
+results in the value, 8 being assigned to `z` in `main`.

 > ## Parameters and arguments
 >
-> The term *parameters* (or sometimes *formal parameters*) is used to refer to the identifiers used in the function definition, and correspond
+> The term *parameter* (or sometimes *formal parameter*) is used to refer to the identifier used in the function definition, and that corresponds
-> to local variables that are used within the function.
+> to a local variable used within the function.
 >
-> The term *arguments* is used to refer to the values (literals, variables, etc.) that are *passed* to the function via a function call.
+> The term *argument* is used to refer to the value (literal, variable, etc.) that is *passed* to the function via a function call, and that is
+> matched to the corresponding parameter.
 >
 > In many cases these terms are used interchangeably, but we will stick to the defintions here.
 {: .callout}